 Do not settle for less than you deserve.
 While mediation helps you and your employer reconcile differences amicably, stand your ground if you are being lowballed.
-A skilled New York discrimination lawyer can be your number one ally during the process.
+A skilled employment discrimination lawyer can be your number one ally during the process.

 EEOC attorney represents your best interests

 Put Our Employment Discrimination and Sexual Harassment Claims Attorney To Work For You

 The EEOC attorneys at the Derek Smith Law Group is devoted to righting the wrongs done to sexual harassment victims in and around New York, New Jersey, Philadelphia, Los Angeles, and Miami.
 Don’t try to go it alone — we are here to help, and walk you through this difficult time.
 Contact us today to learn more about our services.

 Contact us today to learn about how we can provide you with EEOC legal representation.